 - Study independently and show they have a passion for learning.

 - Apply thinking skills critically and creatively to resolve complex problems.

 - Interact and work collaboratively in small teams.

 - Become more socially confident individuals with good self-awareness and leadership skills.

 - Answer tough interview questions and write a strong personal statement (15-18 years only).

-Being better informed and prepared will improve pupils’ chances of being admitted to any top-ranking University and help them flourish, both inside and outside the classroom.
+Being better informed and prepared will improve pupils’ chances of being admitted to any top-ranking university and help them flourish, both inside and outside the classroom.

-Eight Key Skills for the 21st Century
+Key Skills and Knowledge for the 21st Century

 - Prepare and make a team presentation.